More about: Panama Canal Tickets and Tours

 - Duration: between 5 and 6 hours.

-6. Go up to the Mirador de las Americas and marvel at the views of the canal.
+Climb up to the Mirador de las Américas and marvel at the views of the canal.

-The Panama Canal deserves to be admired from different angles, so you can't miss the Mirador de las Americas.
-It is a symbolic enclave that offers the most impressive views of the city and its canal.
-The ships will pass before your eyes, while in the background flies the flag of Panama nailed to the Ancon Hill.
+The Panama Canal deserves to be admired from different angles, so don't miss the Mirador de las Américas.
+This symbolic spot offers the most impressive views of the city and the canal.
+Boats will pass before your eyes, while the Panamanian flag flies in the background on Ancón Hill.

-In addition, from here you can see the entrance of the canal and the commercial movement that floods the city.
-Another remarkable detail is that it is a building built in honor of the Chinese influence in Panama, so its facade has symbols of the culture such as terraces, pavilions, arches, statues and hieroglyphics.
+From here, you can also see the entrance to the canal and the commercial activity that fills the city.
+Another noteworthy detail is that the building was constructed in honor of Chinese influence in Panama, which is why its façade features cultural symbols such as terraces, pavilions, arches, statues, and hieroglyphics.

-The best thing is that Las Americas is a free viewpoint and can be visited 24 hours a day, although in the afternoon you get the most impressive photos.
-But if what you want is to see the ships without crowds, I recommend you to go there in the morning.
-Note that it is located across the iconic Bridge of the Americas, which is 61 meters high and also offers panoramic views of the city.
+The best thing is that Las Américas is a free viewpoint and can be visited 24 hours a day, although the most impressive photos can be taken in the afternoon.
+But if you want to see the ships without the crowds, I recommend visiting in the morning.
+Keep in mind that it is located across the iconic Bridge of the Americas, which is 61 meters high and also offers panoramic views of the city.

 Details of interest

-To connect with the nature that runs through the Panama Canal, I recommend you to book a kayaking experience, where you can explore the fauna and flora, or simply sunbathe under the warm Panamanian panorama.
-Of course, you need to be in good physical condition, as you will be paddling for some time.
+To connect with the nature that flows through the Panama Canal, I recommend booking a kayaking experience, where you can explore the fauna and flora, or simply soak up the sun under the warm Panamanian sky.
+Of course, you need to be in reasonably good physical condition, as you will be paddling for some time.

-You will probably pass through the narrow currents, surrounded by weeds and animal species, but you will also enter its immensity in a controlled and safe experience that you can enjoy if you plan to visit Panama City with children In general, I recommend doing this activity in the morning, as the weather is pleasant and there are fewer tourists.
+You will probably pass through narrow currents, surrounded by vegetation and animal species, but you will also venture into its immensity in a controlled and safe experience that you can enjoy if you plan to visit Panama City with children.
+In general, I recommend doing this activity in the morning, as the weather is pleasant and there are fewer tourists.

 Details of interest